-The physical act of making artwork is a renegotiation, a way of thinking, of reading the world and being more fully in it, and of bearing witness to a time and place.
+The physical act of making is a renegotiation, a way of thinking, of reading the world and being more fully in it, and of bearing witness to a time and place.

 PLACE: physical space, cultural identity, territory, perception, emotional connection.
 NARRATIVES: stories, histories, mythologies, beliefs, poetry TRANSFORMATION: altered objects, the sacred/banal, metamorphosis.